Finding native plants

 How do you go about finding native plants for your landscape?

 Almost every nursery has a few native plants.
-It’s always a very good idea to decide what you want before you go to the nursery.
+It’s always a good idea to decide what you want before you go to the nursery.
 Get a good guide to native landscaping plants, such as Native Texas Plants by Sally Wasowski.
 Take it with you to the nursery and refer to it while you are there.
 It makes it less likely that you will get distracted by the non-native exotics that you are sure to encounter.
-Unfortunately many nursery professionals are not knowledgeable about native plants so its good to have a reference.

-Fortunately numerous retail and wholesale nurseries around the state carry good selections of native plants.
-The link below will take you to a directory maintained by Lady Bird Johnson Wildflower Center where you can search for native plant suppliers by your zip code.
+Fortunately many retail and wholesale nurseries around the state carry good selections of native plants.
+The Supplier Directory maintained by Lady Bird Johnson Wildflower Center lets you search for native plant nurseries and growers by your zip code.
+Supplier Directory – Lady Bird Johnson Wildflower Center site

 Want ideas about choosing natives for your yard?